EconomyLens.com

 Any big selloff of T-bonds would 'pull the rug from under US markets', one analyst said. ©AFP

-Davos (Switzerland) (AFP) – US Treasury Secretary Scott Bessent on Tuesday rejected the idea that European governments could aggressively sell American debt to counter Washington’s threats over Greenland, saying such a move would “defy logic”.
+Davos (Switzerland) (AFP) – US Treasury Secretary Scott Bessent on Tuesday rejected the idea that European governments could aggressively sell American debt to counter Washington’s threats over Greenland, saying such a move would “defy logic.”
 President Donald Trump said at the weekend that, from February 1, Britain, Denmark, Finland, France, Germany, the Netherlands, Norway, and Sweden would be subject to a 10-percent tariff on all goods sent to the United States until Denmark agrees to cede Greenland.
-The announcement has drawn angry charges from US allies who are pondering countermeasures.
+The announcement has drawn angry charges from the US allies who are pondering countermeasures.

 Related